besanta/UEJsonParser/README.md

 * Handle JSON structured string
 * Easy to use.
 No C++ coding required, everything can be managed via blueprints.
 * Supported Types: Bool, String, Name, Byte, Number(float), Vector, Color, Rotator, Transform, Class and arrays of these types.
-* Encode ANY with AddAnyField (LinearColor, SlateFont, Custom Blueprint Struct ... also works with UObject and every other property type btw...).
-Only encode, no decoding atm.
+* Encode ANY with AddAnyField (LinearColor, SlateFont, Custom Blueprint Struct ... also works with UObject and every other Property type...).
+Only encode, no decoding.
 * Encode properties of your UObjects (With AddUObjectField) recusively if they are flagged with SaveGame.
 * Compress JSON string (Archive).
 Read form archived JSON string.
 * Provide SerializableInterface to help in your code design.